ahme-dev/htswap/README.md

 ## 🛠️ Usage

-After making sure `htswap` is imported, the `data-htbound` attribute can be on any element to let its children work with `htswap` automatically.
+After making sure `htswap` is imported, the `data-htbind` attribute can be on any element to let its children work with `htswap` automatically.

 The attribute can be added on the `body` element to enable `htswap` on all the links and anchors in the site, without manually adding it to each element, if desired.